Apply for a premises licence (new grant applications)

 - display a notice of the application at the premises for 28 days starting from the day after the application was submitted

-- publish a notice of the application in a locally circulated newspaper within 10 working days starting from the day after the application was submitted.
+- publish a notice of the application in the Bristol Post or the Western Daily Press within 10 working days, starting from the day after the application was submitted

 The site notice must be: